 For larger events or environments with challenging sound conditions, we recommend working with specialized audio / video production vendors.

 SlideSync supports a wide range of external hardware and software encoders that support either RTMP or RTMPS protocols.

-In addition, MediaEvent Services is happy to provide remote or on-site support -- please reach out to our sales team and we will be happy to discuss your requirements.
+In addition, MediaEvent Services is happy to provide remote or on-site support -- please contact us and we will be happy to discuss your requirements.